ajcreates/ajcreates/README.md

 # Hi there 👋

 My name is AJ and I live in New York.
- * 🐍 I'm currently learning Python.
+ * 🐍 I like programming in Python
- * 🤖 I am working on a Mindstorms project.
+ * 🤖 I'm currently exploring Competitive Programming
  * 👦🏾 Pronouns: He/Him
- * 🎾 Fun Fact: I am a nationaly ranked tennis player.
+ * 🎾 Fun Fact: I am a USTA-ranked Player.